General (scope, time limits)

 The law establishes that the court may order the hearing of the asylum seeker when it considers that it is useful to settle the case.[62]

-The Regional Court in Galaţi hears the majority of asylum seeker ex officio.
-In some cases the judge asks the applicant if he or she has something to add; in others the judge may ask questions.
+The Regional Court in Galaţi hears the asylum seeker ex officio depending on the case or if the lawyer requests it.
+In some cases, the judge asks the applicant if they have something to add; in others the judge may ask questions.
+This remained the same in 2023.[97]

 In Giurgiu it was reported that attorneys request the hearing but judges do not always grant the request.
 As regards the actual hearing of the applicant, some of the judges ask the applicants if they have anything else to add, others allow the applicants to recount their stories again in a few minutes.